snowplow-referer-parser/referer-parser/README.md

     - ...
 ```

-The number of search engines and the domains they use is constantly growing - we need to keep `referers.yml` up-to-date, and hope that the community will help!
+The number of referers and the domains they use is constantly growing - we need to keep `referers.yml` up-to-date, and hope that the community will help!

 ## Contributing